kallielevy/Advertising-docs/Advertising/bingads-13/bulk-service/campaign.md

 If the sub type is set to *ShoppingSmartAds*, the campaign is a Microsoft Smart Shopping campaign.

-If the sub type is set to *ShoppingCoOperative*, the campaign is a Microsoft Shopping campaign with [Sponsored Products](https://help.ads.microsoft.com/#apex/3/en/60004/1).
+If the sub type is set to *ShoppingSponsoredProductAd*, the campaign is a Microsoft [shopping campaigns for brands](../guides/product-ads.md#setup-cooperative).

 **Add:** Optional and not applicable for most campaign types.
 For Microsoft [smart shopping campaigns](../guides/smart-shopping-campaigns.md) you must set the sub type to *ShoppingSmartAds*.
-For Microsoft Shopping campaign with [Sponsored Products](https://help.ads.microsoft.com/#apex/3/en/60004/1) you must set the sub type to *ShoppingCoOperative*.
+For Microsoft [shopping campaigns for brands](../guides/product-ads.md#setup-cooperative) you must set the sub type to *ShoppingSponsoredProductAd*.
 **Update:** Read-only
 **Delete:** Read-only